skipkayhil/rails/guides/source/active_record_basics.md

 Creating Active Record Models
 -----------------------------

+When generating an application, an abstract `ApplicationRecord` class will be created in `app/models/application_record.rb`.
+This is the base class for all models in an app, and it's what turns a regular ruby class into an Active Record model.

 To create Active Record models, subclass the `ApplicationRecord` class and you're good to go:

 ```ruby